 If you will need assistance with the activities of daily living (e.g., eating, bathing, dressing, toileting, and transferring), you are eligible for service in New York but many have income or resource guidelines.

 Other pressing issues during the retirement years center around managing and maintaining your income and savings.
 Our planning process involves reviewing your entire financial plan, including your fixed income sources, your retirement savings and your non-retirement assets.
 The first step in a full retirement plan is to review how your assets are titled and who your named beneficiaries are.
 Do these need review and updating?
-Not all assets are governed by your will; some pass by the beneficiary designation and this is an important task in good planning.
+Not all assets are governed by your will; some pass by the beneficiary designation.
+Review these designations and updates for in good planning.

-Another concern in estate planning, in the retirement years, is how you can help your heirs avoid probate.
+Another estate planning concern is avoiding probate in the retirement years.
 The media is full of cautions about the “horrors” of probate.
 This court driven process can be both expensive and slow.
 In New York, the probate process will take on year.

 We can help you coordinate the beneficiary designations on your life insurance and retirement plan(s) to avoid unpleasant and unintended consequences.
-For example, all beneficiary designations for your retirement plan(s) need to be revisited, especially due to a U.S. Supreme Court decision handed down on June 12, 2014, (See Clark, et ux v.
-Rameker).
+For example, all beneficiary designations for your retirement plan(s) need to be revisited, especially with the continual law changes – court decisions.

 Questions to Ask: